MylesBolton/Minecraft-Scripts/README.md

 Step 3 - copy the contets of the `MinecraftServer.service` File in the repo and paste it into the file you are editing Make sure you edit the Path for the Service to the Screen.sh file

 Step 4 - Enable the Service
-sudo systemctl enable filename.service
+`sudo systemctl enable MinecraftServer.service`

 Step 5 - Start the Service
-sudo systemctl start filename.service
+`sudo systemctl start MinecraftServer.service`

-Step 6 - Check the Status of the Service sudo systemctl status filemane.service
+Step 6 - Check the Status of the Service
+`sudo systemctl status MinecraftServer.service`